Mikel Merino: International career

 Merino was part of the Spain under-19 team which won the 2015 UEFA European Championship in Greece.
 He scored their first goal of the tournament, opening a 3–0 win over holders Germany at the AEL FC Arena in Larissa.

 On 20 August 2020, Merino received his first call up to the senior side, for the initial two matches of the 2020–21 UEFA Nations League against Germany and Ukraine.
 He earned his first cap against the former on 3 September by replacing Sergio Busquets early into the second half of a 1–1 draw.
 He scored his first goal on 12 September 2023, the second in an eventual 6–0 rout of Cyprus in a qualifier for UEFA Euro 2024 held in Granada.

 Merino was included in the squad for the Euro 2024 finals.
 In the quarter-final against Germany in Stuttgart, he scored a header from a cross by Dani Olmo in the 119th minute to secure his nation a spot in the semi-finals with a 2–1 win; his celebration after the goal (running around the corner flag) mirrored that of his father after he had done the same for Osasuna in a UEFA Cup fixture at the same stadium in 1991.
 He also featured in Spain's win in the final where they defeated England 2–1, achieving a continental record of four European championships, and in the process became one of 12 players who won both youth and senior Euro titles, alongside his teammates Nacho, Ferran Torres, Álvaro Morata and Rodri.

 On 7 September 2025, Merino scored his first international hat-trick, in a 6–0 away victory over Turkey in the 2026 FIFA World Cup qualifiers.
 On 14 October, in the same stage, he reached ten goals for his country by netting a brace in the 4–0 defeat of Bulgaria in Valladolid.

+Merino was named in Spain's squad for the 2026 World Cup finals.
+On 6 July, he scored the winning goal in stoppage time of a 1–0 win over Portugal in the round of 16.
+Four days later, again as a late substitute, he repeated the feat in the 2–1 quarter-final victory against Belgium.

+Style of play

+Merino is a versatile left-footed midfielder who has played in several positions throughout his career, including centre-back during his time at Borussia Dortmund, defensive midfielder at Newcastle United and Real Sociedad and primarily as a box-to-box number eight.
+He has also featured as an attacking midfielder, being later deployed as a makeshift striker for Arsenal and Spain.

+Known for his physicality, passing range, intelligence and ability to arrive late in the box, Merino combines defensive aggression with progressive passing and creative play.
+He is particularly effective at breaking lines with through balls, winning aerial duels and supporting attacks through well-timed forward runs.